redhat-developer/dotnet-regular-tests/README.md

-These tests are written for the BunnyTester.
+These tests are written for the .NET Bunny.

-Please see the repository for more details: https://github.com/RheaAyase/BunnyTester
+Please see the repository for more details: https://github.com/redhat-developer/dotnet-bunny